Otis Redding: Apollo Theater and Otis Blue

 Most of Redding's songs after "Security", from his first album, had a slow tempo.
 Disc jockey A. C. Moohah Williams accordingly labeled him "Mr. Pitiful", and subsequently, Cropper and Redding wrote the eponymous song.
 That and top 100 singles " Chained and Bound", "Come to Me" and "That's How Strong My Love Is" were included on Redding's second studio album, The Great Otis Redding Sings Soul Ballads, released in March 1965.
 Jenkins began working independently from the group out of fear Galkin, Walden and Cropper would plagiarize his playing style, and so Cropper became Redding's leading guitarist.
-Around 1965, Redding co-wrote "I've Been Loving You Too Long" with Jerry Butler, the former lead singer of the Impressions.
+Around 1965, Redding co-wrote "I've Been Loving You Too Long" with Jerry Butler, formerly the lead singer of the Impressions.
 That summer, Redding and the studio crew arranged new songs for his next album.
 Ten of the eleven songs were recorded in a 24-hour period on July 9 and 10 in Memphis.
 Two songs, "Ole Man Trouble" and "Respect", had been finished earlier, during the Otis Blue session.
 "Respect" and "I've Been Loving You" were later recut in stereo.
-The album, entitled Otis Blue: Otis Redding Sings Soul, was released in September 1965.
+The album, titled Otis Blue: Otis Redding Sings Soul, was released in September 1965.
 Otis Blue also includes Redding's much-loved cover of "A Change Is Gonna Come" in 1965.

-Whisky a Go Go and "Try a Little Tenderness"
+Whisky a-Go-Go and "Try a Little Tenderness"

 Redding's success allowed him to buy a 300 acre ranch in Georgia, which he called the "Big O Ranch".
 Stax was also doing well.
 Walden signed more musicians, including Percy Sledge, Johnnie Taylor, Clarence Carter and Eddie Floyd, and together with Redding, they founded two production companies.
 "Jotis Records" (derived from Joe Galkin and Otis) released four recordings, two by Arthur Conley and one by Billy Young and Loretta Williams.
 The other was named Redwal Music (derived from Redding and Walden), which was shut down shortly after its creation.
-Since Afro-Americans still formed the majority of fans, Redding chose to perform at Whisky a Go Go on the Sunset Strip in Los Angeles.
+Since African Americans still formed the majority of fans, Redding chose to perform at Whisky a Go Go on the Sunset Strip in Los Angeles.
 Redding was one of the first soul artists to perform for rock audiences in the western United States.
 His performance received critical acclaim, including positive press in the Los Angeles Times, and he penetrated mainstream popular culture.
 Bob Dylan attended the performance and offered Redding an altered version of one of his songs, "Just Like a Woman".